 I will reprove you and state the case in order before your eyes.”

 With such a divine declaration against holy pretense in mind, we now continue with the sounding of the sixth angel – a voice from the four horns of the golden altar which is before God, – saying to the sixth angel who had the trumpet, “Release the four angels who are bound at the great river Euphrates.”

-Again, there are certain principalities rendered here as angels, ambiguously described, leaving a degree of uncertainty to their exact identity, or as some commentators have put it – a hidden definiteness.
+Again, there are certain principalities rendered here as angels, ambiguously described, leaving a degree of uncertainty to their exact identity.
 This time – four angels – who are bound at the great river Eurphrates – are to be released – on the premise of the profane use of all four horns of the golden altar, a symbolic illustration of the widespread misuse & abuse of ecclesiastical authority; These four angels providentially released to see to it that the outsiders who comes near shall be put to death.

 These entities from the east are represented as angels for their power and strength to serve as the divine rod of wrath.
 The most prominent center near the Eurphrates river at the time of the mid-seventh century was Baghdad, the center of the Arab Caliphate.
 At that time and place there was great internal conflicts regarding the succession of Caliph.
 Such conflict bound the progress of their war campaign for a time.